-In 2019, Mars joined the Business for Inclusive Growth coalition, together with 37 companies committed to taking action to ensure the benefits of economic growth are shared far more widely.
+In 2019, Mars joined the Business for Inclusive Growth coalition, together with other companies committed to taking action to ensure the benefits of economic growth are shared far more widely.
 The coalition is focused on advancing human rights in direct operations and supply chains, building inclusive workplaces and strengthening inclusion in company value chains and business ecosystems.
-Our CEO, Grant F. Reid, joined the coalition launch on the margins of the G7 Summit, and we are active members in designing priority areas of focus and impact.
+Our CEO, Grant F. Reid, participates actively in the coalition's work to advance living wages, build inclusive workplaces, and improve social impact measurement.

-Institute on Human Rights and Business (IHRB)
+Institute for Human Rights and Business